-Laws in some communities may restrict the use of remote starters.
-Check local regulations for any requirements on remote starting of vehicles.
+Laws in some local communities may restrict the use of remote starters.
+For example, some laws may require a person using remote start to have the vehicle in view.
+Check local regulations for any requirements.

-Do not use remote start if the vehicle is low on fuel.
-The vehicle could run out of fuel.
+If your vehicle is low on fuel, do not use the remote start feature.
+The vehicle may run out of fuel.